How To: Incline Dumbbell Fly

 The incline angle shifts more focus to the upper pecs and front delts.
 This makes it a great addition to any upper-body workout routine.

-Not only does this exercise build muscle mass, but it also improves flexibility, scapular retraction, and overall posture.
-For a complete chest workout, mix in variations like decline dumbbell chest flyes, machine chest flyes, or cable chest flyes.
+For a complete chest workout, you can also mix in incline dumbbell fly alternatives like decline dumbbell chest flyes, machine chest flyes, or cable chest flyes.

 How to Do an Incline Dumbbell Fly